 When to Plant Broccoli Seeds

-Broccoli can be planted in both the Spring and Fall.
-The seeds can germinate with temperatures as low as 40 degrees F. **If you live in a warmer climate, broccoli does best with a Fall planting.
+Broccoli can be planted in both the spring and fall.
+The seeds can germinate with temperatures as low as 40°F. If you live in a warmer climate, broccoli does best with a fall or winter planting.

 Where to Plant Broccoli Seeds